 - relationship problems

 - general feelings of sadness and feeling stuck in life

 - lifestyle changes

 I believe, with the right therapeutic relationship, an individual will feel supported and able to explore thoughts, feelings and behaviours which may be contributing to unhappiness with self, relationship and in work situations.

-I’m available on: Tuesdays, Wednesdays and Thursdays at Neal’s Yard in Morgan Arcade; Central Cardiff and am available for telephone sessions on Fridays.
+I’m available on: Wednesdays and Thursdays at Cardiff Therapy Rooms on Charles St and at Castle Court in Cathedral Rd, both in Central Cardiff and am available for telephone sessions on Tuesdays and Fridays.

 In an initial assessment we can talk through your situation and discuss how my approach might help.
 In this session we may also decide on goals/changes to work towards.
 During the time that we agree to work together my aim is to create a relaxed, safe and warm and trusting alliance in the Counselling environment.